friendly-eyeball/dotfiles/README.md

 * vim-airline
 * vim-nerdtree

-    It works for me both as a simple text editor and as an IDE.

-    And all the cuul guys use it.
+    It works for me both as a simple text editor and as an IDE (and all the cuul guys use it).

 --- Cosmetics ---